clodoN1109/homepage-templates/README.md

-# Hub Webpage Template
+# Software Homepage Template
-## A template for building a software project's webpage hub.
+## A template for building a software project's homepage.

 <br>
-A self-contained, highly compatible and responsive, easily editable, vanilla HTML-CSS-Javascript static webpage.
+A self-contained, highly compatible and responsive, easily editable, vanilla HTML-CSS-Javascript static homepage.

 Intended to serve as a project's main entry for both users and developers.